 11. Hope Sandoval

-Mazzy Star probably aren’t really a goth band at all.
+Mazzy Star probably isn’t really a goth band at all.

 Nonetheless, I still think Sandoval deserves to be on a list of the best female goth singers.